camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/05-concepts/04-entry-exit-criteria.html.md

 <planItem id="PlanItem_HumanTask_1" definitionRef="HumanTask_1" exitCriteriaRefs="Sentry_1" />
 ```

 The conditions and events behind entry and exit criteria can be expressed by so-called *sentries*.
-Refer to the [Sentry] section on how sentries work and what kind of conditions can be expressed by them.
+Refer to the [Sentry](ref:#sentries-sentry) section on how sentries work and what kind of conditions can be expressed by them.

-When an entry criterion is met, the plan item it is defined for performs the state transition from `AVAILABLE` to `ENABLED`.
+When any entry criterion is met, the plan item it is defined for performs the state transition from `AVAILABLE` to `ENABLED`.
 While the plan item is not in state `AVAILABLE`, entry criteria are not relevant.

-Similarly, when an exit criterion is met, a plan item performs a state transition from any of the states `AVAILABE`, `ENABLED`, `DISABLED`, or `ACTIVE` to state `TERMINATED`.
+Similarly, when any exit criterion is met, a plan item performs a state transition from any of the states `AVAILABE`, `ENABLED`, `DISABLED`, or `ACTIVE` to state `TERMINATED`.

 The details of plan item states and transitions are provided in the [Plan Item Lifecycles](ref:#concepts-plan-item-lifecycles) section.